Obarun/66/doc/66-frontend.md

 Description = "ntpd daemon"
 ```

 Provides a concise, human-readable summary of the service’s purpose.
 Enclosed in double quotes.
+If not specified, defaults to "<service_name> service".

-* mandatory: yes (!)
+* mandatory: no

 * syntax: [quote](#quote)